 Bible Curriculum and Chapel

 Bible education is integrated into all subjects and is taught by the classroom teacher.
-Students have a daily bible lesson and/or devotional, as well as biweekly bible verses.
+Students have a daily Bible lesson and/or devotional, as well as having bi-weekly Bible verses for memorization.
 Character education is incorporated into the Bible lessons through the Fruits of the Spirit (Galatians 5:22) and character traits.
 Each month focuses on a specific Fruit of the Spirit and character trait.
-Weekly chapel for elementary is on Wednesdays, and all Parkway families are invited to attend.
-As a part of the weekly chapel service, one student per classroom is acknowledged for the Fruit of the Spirit/Character Trait each week.
+Weekly chapel for elementary grades is on Wednesdays, and all Parkway families are invited to attend (Chapel is currently closed to family members).
+During each week's chapel service, one student per classroom is acknowledged for the Fruit of the Spirit/Character Trait.
 Students sit with their classes and participate in a time of worship and a Bible lesson.
 Each classroom also takes a turn in presenting the chapel message.

 Parkway Christian School is one body with many members.
 Working together, we can make the impossible a reality.
 There are so many different ways to help.
 Find out how you can use your talents or gifts to help the community at large.
 We are so appreciative to everyone who volunteers their time and resources to fulfill our school's mission.